-Scheme Participants must meet certain legal requirements, as set out in the compliance timeline below
+Scheme Participants must meet certain legal requirements under the Peak Demand Reduction Scheme (PDRS), as set out in the compliance timeline below.

 Notify IPART of non-market and exempt loads